 Firstly, Natural Language Processing AI is nowhere near finished and it will be a few years before it stops driving consumers crazy.

-Secondly, even chatbots that do not rely on AI such as rule-based and choice-based alternatives need to see improvement in terms of conversational design.
+Secondly, even bots that do not rely on AI such as rule-based and choice-based alternatives need to see improvement in terms of conversational design.
 In other words, just because a bot is not using AI, it doesn’t mean it cannot feel natural.

 Thirdly, businesses and marketers must continue to educate consumers about the role of chatbots in their customer journey.
 It’s the only way to eliminate faulty prejudices and preconceptions such as “chatbot keeps me from speaking with a live person.”